lukietee/Templit/README.md

 1. **Project Overview** — The agent collects your video's topic, duration, and aspect ratio.
 2. **Artistic Style** — The agent suggests four tailored visual styles based on your concept.
 Pick one or describe your own.
 3. **Character Generation** — Upload reference photos of your characters.
-The agent sends them to **Gemini 3.1 Flash** (image model) which generates a four-view character sheet (front, back, left, right) for each one.
+The agent sends them to **Google Nano Banana 2** which generates a four-view character sheet (front, back, left, right) for each one.
 4. **Script & Scenes** — The agent proposes four storyboard concepts, then generates a full scene-by-scene script with timestamps and dialogue.
 Scene count is calculated from your chosen duration (~5 seconds per scene).
 5. **Scene Thumbnails** — Two phases:
-   - *Scene Locations* — **Gemini 3.1 Flash** generates a background/environment image for each scene.
+   - *Scene Locations* — **Google Nano Banana 2** generates a background/environment image for each scene.
-   - *Scene Thumbnails with Characters* — **Gemini 3.1 Flash** composites your characters into each location to create the final scene thumbnails.
+   - *Scene Thumbnails with Characters* — **Google Nano Banana 2** composites your characters into each location to create the final scene thumbnails.
-6. **Final Video** — Each scene thumbnail is sent to **Sora 2** (image-to-video) to generate a video clip.
+6. **Final Video** — Each scene thumbnail is sent to **OpenAI Sora 2** (image-to-video) to generate a video clip.
 The clips are stitched together with **FFmpeg** into one continuous video and loaded into the preview player and timeline.

+Throughout the entire pipeline, the agent maintains a **Project Overview** panel on the right side of the screen.
+This living document is automatically updated after every interaction — if you go back and change your artistic style, revise a scene, or edit dialogue, the agent silently updates the overview to reflect the current state of your project.

 The agent is orchestrated by **Gemini 2.5 Flash** for all chat and reasoning, with the image and video generation models called through API routes as the pipeline progresses.